External Data

 Big Objects vs Custom Objects

-Understanding when to use Big Objects versus standard Custom Objects is a critical architectural decision.
+Choosing between Big Objects and standard Custom Objects is a critical architectural decision.
 The diagram below highlights the key differentiators.

 | Capability | Custom Object | Big Object |